 The GH stimulation test is intended to diagnose both HGH deficiency and hypopituitarism.
-The patient must fast for ten to twelve hours before the test.
-Then the doctor takes a blood sample, before giving the patient intravenous arginine or insulin.
-Afterwards, the tester takes further samples of blood at set time intervals.
+The patient must take a fast for ten to twelve hours before the test.
+During the test, the doctor takes a blood sample, before giving the patient intravenous arginine or insulin.
+Afterward, the tester takes further samples of blood at set time intervals.
 The samples will be used to test the patient’s growth hormone levels, giving the endocrinologist an idea of whether the insulin or arginine has successfully stimulated the pituitary gland to produce a normal amount of HGH.
 If the tests do not show the pituitary gland as stimulated, and the patient has symptoms of HGH deficiency in conjunction with a low level of IGF-1, the endocrinologist can treat the likely deficiency.
 Similarly, if the patient undergoes vigorous exercise without an increase in HGH levels, then it is also likely that they are suffering from hormone deficiency.
-Bear in mind that tests for low levels of TSH should have been run first, since HGH deficiencies and thyroid deficiencies might have similar symptoms.
+Bear in mind that tests for low levels of TSH should be run first since HGH deficiencies and thyroid deficiencies might have similar symptoms.

-The twenty-four hour GH secretion test is intended to measure the HGH levels using polyclonal radioimmunoassay.
+The 24 hour GH secretion test is intended to measure the HGH levels using polyclonal radioimmunoassay.
 It can show significant amounts of overlap between healthy patients and those who have a hormone deficiency.
 The test must take place over twenty-four hours, and requires the taking of repeated samples.
-This can be a time consuming process.
+This can be a time-consuming process.
 The secretion test is noted to have a sensitivity level of ninety percent.
-However, for patients under forty years of age its specificity might be seventy-nine percent, while for those who are older than sixty the specificity drops to thirty-six percent.
+However, for patients under forty years of age, its specificity might be seventy-nine percent, while for those who are older than sixty the specificity drops to thirty-six percent.

 What is the Arginine test?